Nebukam/com.nebukam.job-assist/README.md

 ## Hows

 ### Installation
-To be used with [Unity's Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html) + [Git Dependency Resolver For Unity](https://github.com/mob-sakai/GitDependencyResolverForUnity).
+> To be used with [Unity's Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

-⚠ [Git Dependency Resolver For Unity](https://github.com/mob-sakai/GitDependencyResolverForUnity) must be installed *before* in order to fetch nested git dependencies.
+> ⚠ [Git Dependency Resolver For Unity](https://github.com/mob-sakai/GitDependencyResolverForUnity) must be installed *before* in order to fetch nested git dependencies.
+(See the [Installation troubleshooting](#installation-troubleshooting) if you encounter issues).
-{: .alert .alert-danger}

 See [Unity's Package Manager : Getting Started](https://docs.unity3d.com/Manual/upm-parts.html)